0KairWne0/Weeb-Recon/README.md

 - Required tools installed: `wget`, `dirb`, `gobuster`, `curl`, `whatweb`, `lynx`

 ## Usage
+1. Install the requirements.txt `pip install -r requirements.txt`

-1. Run the script using `python script.py`.
+2. Run the script using `python script.py`.
-2. Follow the prompts and provide the necessary information.
+3. Follow the prompts and provide the necessary information.
-3. The script will execute the selected operations based on your preferences.
+4. The script will execute the selected operations based on your preferences.

 ## Functionality